Guidance Throughout The Probate Process

 Testate: The decedent died with a valid will in place.
 A valid will meets the requirements of Indiana law, including the fact that the will was drafted free of duress, the individual was of sound mind and the will was witnessed.
 In these situations, the probate process can run smoothly and free of dispute.
 We can guide you through the process of identifying and alerting heirs, paying the appropriate taxes, and paying any creditors.

 Intestate: The decedent died without a valid will in place.
 This can mean that there was no last will and testament, or the existing will does not meet Indiana requirements.
 Additionally, if the will is found to be ambiguous, the intestate statutes can be followed.
 The rules of intestate succession are then followed.
 The assets are divided based on surviving family members (spouse, children and parents).
 If an individual died without having a comprehensive estate plan in place, the probate process can be frustrating and lengthy.
 A skilled attorney can guide you through this challenging process.

-At the law office of Attorney David L. Zerbe, we maintain a staff of dedicated professionals, including a paralegal with 30 years of experience who can answer your complex probate questions.
+At The Zerbe Firm, we maintain a staff of dedicated professionals, including a paralegal with 30 years of experience who can answer your complex probate questions.
 Trust our detailed knowledge of the law and depth of experience to provide the help you need.

 Discuss Your Probate Concerns With An Attorney